Madhusmita111/Complete-Machine-Learning/README.md

 This repository focuses on building a **strong conceptual foundation in Machine Learning and AI**.

-It is designed to help you:
+It is designed to help anyone:

 *  Understand core concepts from basics to advanced
 *  Build strong theoretical intuition